-First, you must connect the pen drive to your PC and make sure whether it’s recognized.
-Users often complain that their laptops don’t show any connection to the pen drive.
-This issue may have a wide range of causes, and you might want an urgent solution.
-In such cases, you must reach out to an efficient laptop repair Dubai.
+First, you must connect the pendrive to your PC and make sure whether it’s recognised.
+Users often complain that their laptops don’t show any connection to the pendrive.

-Step 1.
-Open the Command Prompt in the System
+Step 1: Open the Command Prompt (CMD) in the System

 Various tools come pre-installed in your Windows system for performing various tasks.
-To format pendrive, you have to use the Diskpart tool.
+To format pendrive using cmd, you have to use the Diskpart tool.
 It is used for partitioning as well as formatting hard drives, both internal and external.

 Moreover, it works better than many other tools for this purpose.
 To launch it, you need to enter the “Diskpart” in the Command Prompt.
 Now, you’re ready to proceed with the actual formatting process.